John 1:35-51. Andrew was one of the first disciple Jesus called.

-Jesus called Andrew shortly after he was baptized by John the Baptist near Jerusalem.
+Jesus called Andrew shortly after He was baptized by John the Baptist in the River Jordan near Jerusalem.

-An unnamed disciple may be John the writer of this Gospel.
+The unnamed disciple may be John the writer of this Gospel or could have been Judas Iscariot.

 Jesus’ First Disciples